shivajr78/extio-project/README.md

 ### `nodemon app.js`

 Runs the backend Server in the development mode .\
-Server is running on port 5000
+The server is running on port 5000
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+Steps are :
  `cd backend`.\
 `nodemon app.js`